simondlevy/RealAntBT/README.md

 ## Future work

-Currently our Bluetooth connection is one-way, sending command to the RealAnt but not retrieving any telemetry data (postion, orientation, etc.)  In future work we plan to add this capability.
+Currently our Bluetooth connection is one-way, sending command to the RealAnt but not retrieving any telemetry data (position, orientation, etc.)  In future work we plan to add this capability.

 As we have not measured the current draw on our hardware setup, it would also be useful to have the Raspberry Pi report the current battery voltage, so a fresh battery can be swapped in before